-Winston, Michigan State close out Maui trip by beating UCLA
+No. 4 Kansas outlasts Dayton in OT, wins Maui Invitational

-LAHAINA, Hawaii (AP) — Cassius Winston scored 20 points, Xavier Tillman had 14 and No. 3 Michigan State knocked off UCLA 75-62 in the Maui Invitational fifth-place game on Wednesday.
+LAHAINA, Hawaii (AP) — Cassius Winston scored 20 points, Xavier Tillman had 14 and Michigan State beat UCLA in the Maui Invitational fifth-place game.

 The Spartans (5-2) opened the tournament with a loss to Virginia Tech, but bounced back with consecutive solid performances.